TsukiGva2/pfn/README.md

 # pfn

-pfn is a transpiled programming language i made while trying to learn parsers, it's pretty basic and it isn't quite usable atm, it's still a work in progress
+pfn is a transpiled programming language i made while trying to learn parsers, it's pretty basic and it isn't quite usable atm, it's still a work in progress.

+it transpiles to python btw

 ## why making yet another language?